vanessamiranda/vanessamiranda.github.io/_posts/2019-08-26-Battle_of_the_Locations.md

 Data source:[https://cocl.us/new_york_dataset](https://cocl.us/new_york_dataset) and Foursquare API.
 These dataset was used to explore various neighbourhoods and each Indian restaurants venues in the neighbourhood.

- To view more of my data science projects, head to my [Github](http://bit.ly/2HfYIh0)

  Recommendations

  Midtown or Tribeca in Manhattan would be the best choice to start an Indian restaurant given that:-

 1. it is the third most populous urban area in New York City (NYC).